-All exposed wall face other than integral traffic barrier (or area concealed by independent traffic barrier) and a two foot strip along the top to mimic MSE wall coping shall have a deep fractured fin finish in accordance with Standard Drawing 701-950-01.
+All exposed wall face other than integral traffic barrier (or area concealed by independent traffic barrier) and a two foot strip along the top to mimic MSE wall coping shall have a deep "modern" fractured fin finish in accordance with the Wall Formliner Finish pattern provided in Attachment B or equivalent.
+Standard Drawing 701-950-01.